Nivedhidha-I/DOS-Detection/README.md

 * Dual-Threat Analysis: Demonstrated the ability to tackle security challenges using both manual investigative techniques and modern data science methodologies.

-* Feature Engineering: Developed expertise in transforming raw network metadata (packet size, frequency, source/destination counts) into meaningful features for ML classification.

-* Incident Response Simulation: Gained experience in the initial phases of incident response by rapidly identifying and characterizing a network attack.
+* Incident Response Simulation: Gained experience in the initial phases of incident response by identifying and characterizing a network attack.